Planned Giving Marketing Strategies

 It’s amazing how a small handful of nonprofits complain that no one is visiting their planned giving website.
 It’s like calling your local phone company and complaining that no one is calling you.
 Imagine if your boss says, “We just got this great phone system, but no one is calling us!
 We need to get a better system.”
 Sounds silly, doesn’t it?

 Sound like a lot of work?
-Not really.
-The good news is that once all of the above is done, it will all be on autopilot.
+It isn’t.
+Once you’ve set it up, everything runs on autopilot.
 Are you a small shop?
 We can help.
 Consider Legacy Giving in a Box – it covers all of this and more.

 This is a simple, esoteric tip, so we kept it for last.

-A friend of ours at St. Mary’s University had a voicemail that goes, “Hi, this is Mike.
-To leave a message, press the # key.
-Did you know you can make a difference at St. Mary’s with a gift that costs nothing during your lifetime?
-Here’s how it works …”
+“Hi, this is Mike.
+To leave a message, press #.
+Did you know you can support St. Mary’s with a gift that costs nothing during your lifetime?
+Here’s how…”

 Have a creative solution yourself?
 Contact us.
-We’ll even publish your idea in Giving Tomorrowour monthly magazine.
+We’ll even publish your idea in GIVING magazineour monthly publication.

 Share With Your Board: